QuantumDamage/iota.lib.py/tutorials/helloworld/helloworld.md

     IndexError: list index out of range

-After successful inclusion, we should be able to see transferred tokens in receiver wallet:
+After successful inclusion, we should be able to see the transferred tokens in the receiver wallet:

 ```python